perfsonar/docs/install_debian.rst

 The two :doc:`bundles <install_options>` we currently provide for Debian contains the following packages:

+* **perfsonar-toolkit** contains the full toolkit build of perfSONAR, including all packages and options detailed below in more minimal builds, and the web-based graphs and administrative GUI.

 * **perfsonar-tools** contains all the tools you need to make measurements from the CLI:

   * iperf and iperf3